notus-sh/cocooned/README.md

-# cocoon
+# cocooned

 [![Build Status](https://travis-ci.org/nathanvda/cocoon.png?branch=master)](https://travis-ci.org/nathanvda/cocoon)

-Cocoon makes it easier to handle nested forms.
+Cocooned makes it easier to handle nested forms.

 Nested forms are forms that handle nested models and attributes in one form;
 e.g. a project with its tasks or an invoice with its line items.

-Cocoon is form builder-agnostic, so it works with standard Rails, [Formtastic](https://github.com/justinfrench/formtastic), or [SimpleForm](https://github.com/plataformatec/simple_form).
+Cocooned is form builder-agnostic, so it works with standard Rails, [Formtastic](https://github.com/justinfrench/formtastic), or [SimpleForm](https://github.com/plataformatec/simple_form).
 It is compatible with rails 3, 4 and 5.

 This project is not related to [Apache Cocoon](http://cocoon.apache.org/).